aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/4-explore-restricted-filesystem/index.en.md

 ---
-title : "Exploring Restricted Filesystem" weight : 24
+title: "Exploring Restricted Filesystem"
+weight: 24
 ---

 In this section of the workshop, you will explore Bottlerocket's [restricted filesystem](https://bottlerocket.dev/en/os/latest/#/concepts/restricted-filesystem/).

 Most containerized workloads need little, if any access to the underlying host filesystem.
 This, paired with image-based updates, means that much of the filesystem can be immutable.
 Still, there are some resources like logs, container images, and configuration files that do need to be mutable for a practically operable system.

 Bottlerocket splits the difference by having some storage that is immutable (e.g. root filesystem) and some that is mutable (e.g. container logs), using different protection mechanisms for each filesystem.
 Additionally, some mutable storage (e.g. configuration in /etc/) in Bottlerocket only exists ephemerally and any changes will not survive a reboot.